 G&E represents victims of injustice, fighting for people whose civil rights have been violated.
-The Firm litigates matters involving private prison abuse, wrongful incarceration, Section 1983 claims, sexual harassment or assault, discrimination, and other egregious civil rights violations.
-G&E’s civil rights practice is dedicated to protecting the rights of people who have been mistreated and providing a means to fight back against the responsible parties.
+The Firm litigates matters involving sexual harassment or assault, discrimination, private prison abuse, wrongful incarceration, Section 1983 claims, and other egregious civil rights violations.
+G&E is dedicated to protecting the rights of people who have been mistreated and providing a means to fight back against the responsible parties.

 G&E’s commitment to protecting individuals’ civil rights expands across its many practice areas.
 The Firm’s ESG Institute, which provides thought leadership on legal issues related to environmental, social and governance considerations and socially responsible investment, has petitioned the U.S. government to block importation of Malaysian palm oil produced by FGV Holdings Berhad, due to widespread evidence of forced labor and illegal child labor practices on FGV’s oil-palm plantations.
 The petition calls on the U.S. government to take meaningful official action against this unconscionable human rights issue.

-To learn more about G&E’s civil rights litigation practice, please click here.
+To learn more about G&E’s civil rights, sexual assault/harassment and discrimination practice, please click here.